columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 )
 ```

-It is worth mentioning, that you do not need to select a specific jet in the `expression` argument (here with `Jet.pt[:,0]`), you can get an flattened histogram for all jets in all events with `expression="Jet.pt"`.
+It is worth mentioning, that you do not need to select a specific jet per event in the `expression` argument (here with `Jet.pt[:,0]`), you can get a flattened histogram for all jets in all events with `expression="Jet.pt"`.

 In histogramming tasks such as {py:class}`~columnflow.tasks.histograms.CreateHistograms`, one histogram is created per Variable given via the ```--variables``` argument, accessing information from columns based on the `expression` of the Variable and storing them in histograms with binning defined via the `binning` argument of the Variable.